flocto/flocto.github.io-archive/content/writeups/2023/UIUCTF/UIUCTF-Writeups.md

 This means to pass this check, we need to somehow initialize `G12` with the proper state so that after 420 `nextInt` calls, we generate the exact integers `[2897974129, -549922559, -387684011]`.

-Before we start trying to solve this, another thing to realize is that `G13` is actually independent from the rest of the PRNG, since it only affects the output, not what is added back to `G12`.
-So we can pre-calculate its effects and find an adjusted target like so:
+Before we start trying to solve this, another thing to realize is that `G13`, the counter, can be solved seperately from the rest of the `xorwow` PRNG.
+Since we know the amount of times the PRNG is called, we can pre-calculate the value `G13` when it will be called the last 3 times, and just subtract them from the target values:

 filename=calc_g13.py
 ```python